DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact

 Home Guidelines for authors

-DermNet New Zealand is always looking for potential authors to write on new topics.
+DermNet NZ is always looking for potential authors to write on new topics.
 Interested potential authors should initially contact Founder and Editor in Chief of DermNet NZ Amanda Oakley via the DermNet NZ contact form.

 Potential authors interested in writing a new page are generally asked to write a topic page on either a disease or condition, or a treatment, product, or procedure.
 These types of pages tend to follow a particular structure.
 Alternatively, interested authors are welcome to send an abstract of their intended manuscript or list of proposed subheadings to obtain a view from the Editor in Chief about the suitability of their paper for submission.
 Our Editors will do a quick review (not peer review) of your paper and advise if they believe it is appropriate for DermNet NZ.

 The typical reader of DermNet NZ is a dermatology trainee, medical student, consultant in a hurry, or a general practitioner.
 However, health-literate patients and school students are also important groups for DermNet NZ.
 This affects our house style and how you should write your article.